Matrix862972/final-year-project-2/KNOWN_BUGS.md

 Fix: Updated the model implementation and optimized the video processing pipeline to prevent crashes.

-## Bug 🐞 46: Screen Detection sometimes not naming video files properly
+## Bug 🐞 46: Screen Detection sometimes not naming video files properly[Fixed]

 Description: The screen detection module occasionally fails to generate unique names for the output video files, leading to overwrites or confusion about which file corresponds to which exam session.